Ludvaer/omniscient0/dev_notes.md

 +make text on disabled button selectable (imitate disabling with color style adn detaching onclick instead?)

-!!!Very important avoid creating duplicates when adding more words to non completed test !!!also make priority for previously encountered words not to fall below 85% (or bellow some thershold sigmoid?)
-!!!may be make higher threshold for expressions that are leftier on sigmoid !think about weight may be in some circumstances like after big pause correct answer should weight more ?
-!store correct and fail as floats (capped to same sum to avoid 0 increment) or bigger integer or cap normal integer !and allow bigger or smoller increments for various circumstances !Move ClassModel from preload to pseudomodel class
+!Move ClassModel from preload to pseudomodel class

 !cleanup migration and db stucture before shipping

 I need to decide weather I want to rebuild the interface and/to populate it from js or build a pure json reques flow for current one

-!!!create edit form from json instead of actual redirect, you probably keep queue full method before that !!!do not let old pick_word_in_set objects hang in memory too much !!!check how action retrived for each ajax in new test !I will probably add some faster navigation support through state pop and state objects
+!!!do not let old pick_word_in_set objects hang in memory too much !!!check how action retrived for each ajax in new test !I will probably add some faster navigation support through state pop and state objects